 Unanticipated developments in the law as well as changes in social and environmental conditions could potentially result in unexpected claims for coverage under our insurance and reinsurance contracts.
 These developments and changes may adversely affect us, perhaps materially so.
 For example, we could be subject to developments that impose additional coverage obligations on us beyond our underwriting intent, or to increases in the number or size of claims to which we are subject.
 With respect to our specialty reinsurance and Individual Risk operations, these legal, social and environmental changes may not become apparent until some point in time after their occurrence.
 For example, we could be deemed liable for losses arising out of a matter, such as the potential for industry losses arising out of an avian flu pandemic, that we had not anticipated or had attempted to contractually exclude.
 Moreover, irrespective of the clarity and inclusiveness of policy language, there can be no assurance that a court or arbitration panel will limit enforceability of policy language or not issue a ruling adverse to us.
-Our exposure to these uncertainties could be exacerbated by the increased willingness of some market participants to dispute insurance and reinsurance contract and policy wordings.
-Alternatively, potential efforts by us to exclude such exposures could, if successful, reduce the market's acceptance of our related products.
-The full effects of these and other unforeseen emerging claim and coverage issues are extremely hard to predict.
-As a result, the full extent of our liability under our coverages may not be known for many years after a contract is issued.
-Our exposure to this uncertainty will grow as our "long-tail" casualty businesses grow, because in these lines claims can typically be made for many years, making them more susceptible to these trends than our traditional catastrophe business, which is typically more "short-tail."
-In addition, we could be adversely affected by the growing trend of plaintiffs
+Our exposure to these uncertainties could be exacerbated by the increased willingness of some market participants to dispute insurance and reinsurance contract and policy language or not issue a ruling adverse to us.
+Our exposure to these uncertainties could be exacerbated by the increased willingness of some market participants to dispute insurance and reinsurance contract and policy language or not issue a ruling adverse to us.
+Our exposure to these uncertaint and policy language or not issue a ruling adverse to us.
+Our exposure to these uncertaint and policy language or not issue a ruling adverse to us.
+Our exposure to this uncertaint and policy language or not issue a ruling adverse to us.
+Our exposure to this uncertaint will grow as our "long-tail" casualty businesses grow, because in these lines claims can typically be made for many years, making them more susceptible to these trends than our traditional